jeremytammik/tbc/a/1994_wire_align.md

 You already using DirectShape to create the lines, I guess that is the easiest way.
 You could set a name in the DirectShape element and use that to select every single one and delete using another command.

-Luiz Henrique Cassettari

-ricaun.com - Revit API Developer

-PerryLackowski
-2023-05-04 08:47 AM
-Good ideas @ricaun.
+**Response:** Good ideas @ricaun.
 Finding a center-point that's weighted based on the loads may be an easier approach.
 I could then use the distance between that center-point and the panel origin as a metric that I could even potentially calculate for every panel, without having to model anything.
 I may eventually put that together as a separate tool which you could use first, to find the problem panels.

 I agree using wire is not ideal - it would take quite a bit of manipulation to get from 2D wire to 3D vector shapes.
 If I eventually find time to pursue this further, I'll likely use a Delaunay implementation as you have suggested.
 It's too bad Revit wire isn't 3D - I have gotten in trouble before for copying a plan view with wires; I eventually deleted the wires from the first view and it took me ages to figure out why I still couldn't recircuit the elements.